 - Rental property – Income from rentals is taxed at ordinary income tax rates.
 Any and all capital gains, however, are taxed at your capital gains tax rate.
 Luckily, tax law is very favorable to real estate investors.
 A 1031 exchange allows you to sell an investment property to buy a similar property within 180 days.
 Any gains on the sale that are reinvested within the 180 day window are not taxed and the taxes are deferred.

-- Qualified dividends – Depending on your income, dividends from stock holdings are taxed at the long-term capital gains tax rate of 15-23.8%.
+- Qualified dividends – Depending on your income, dividends from stock holdings are taxed at the long-term capital gains tax rate of 0-20%, depending on your tax bracket.
 This tax rate obviously doesn’t apply if dividends are received in a tax-deferred account like an IRA or 401K.

 - Non-qualified dividends – Dividends received from pass-through structures like real estate investment trusts, business development companies, closed-end funds, and master limited partnerships are usually non-qualified dividends and thus taxed at your ordinary income tax rate.
 The reason for higher taxation is simple: no corporate taxes were paid on the income before it was distributed to you so Uncle Sam requires you to pay based on your income tax rates.